dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 _These expressions can be constant, as specified in the section about constant expressions._

-_The syntax without type arguments, is currently allowed by the language grammar, but is rejected by the static semantics as not being a valid expression when denoting a constructor.
+_The syntax without type arguments is currently allowed by the language grammar, but is rejected by the static semantics as not being a valid expression when denoting a constructor.
 The syntax with type arguments is not currently grammatically an expression.
 Both can occur as part of a constructor invocation, but cannot be expressions by themselves because they have no values.
 We introduce a static and dynamic expression semantics for such a *named constructor tear-off expression*, which makes them valid expressions._

 A named constructor tear-off expression of one of the forms above evaluates to a function value which could be created by tearing off a *corresponding constructor function*, which would be a static function defined on the class denoted by *C*, with a fresh name here represented by adding `$tearoff`: